 Minimize your debt.
 Once you choose the school that will fit your budget, make sure you exhaust all financing options available before you consider getting student loans or securing income share agreements.
 Tap your current savings accounts, and apply for scholarships, grants, and more.

 Look for companies that will help you with your tuition.
 It is another practical way to help pay for your college.
 Nowadays, companies (big and small) offer tuition reimbursements.
 Several companies can help you pay for college thru tuition assistance programs (TAPs), and others offer tuition reimbursement as an employee benefit.

 What is Tuition Reimbursement?

-Tuition reimbursement is a type of employee benefit just like paid time off, 401K, or healthcare.
-This is basically where the company will ‘pay back’ or ‘reimburse qualified employees a specific amount towards the cost of your tuition.
+Tuition reimbursement is a type of employee benefit, just like paid time off, 401K, or healthcare.
+This is basically where the company will ‘pay back’ or ‘reimburse qualified employees a specific amount towards the cost of their tuition.

 However, tuition reimbursement does not cover all college costs; thus, a more suitable term for this is tuition assistance.
 This assistance is also not part of the employee’s average salary.
 Instead, many companies set aside funding for this program to help their employees pay for the high cost of college.

 While there is no limit to the educational benefit you can receive, be informed that currently, the IRS will require you to pay taxes if the amount you receive is over $5,250.
 Your employer is also required to list this assistance as part of your regular income unless the amount involved is less than $5,250.
 That is why most employers offer only up to $5,250 of educational benefits as the maximum payout.

 Every organization’s tuition reimbursement program varies and generally reflects its size, human resource policies, and the type of industry it belongs to.
 Typically, the employee will pay upfront for their college tuition, and after that, the employer reimburses the full or partial amounts after completing your class.